cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 ```bash
 $ npm install --save mathlive
 ```

-The version of MathLive installed in the `node_modules` directory essentially corresponds to the content of the `/dist/` directory in the MathLive project on GitHub.

 After you've completed this step, you can use MathLive as any other modules in your project: